LuZhangx/inf554/README.md

 http://data.un.org/Data.aspx?q=Total+fertility+rate+per+woman&d=PopDiv&f=variableID%3a54
 I selected 16 countries and the data range from 1950-2100
 ## how to use Google Sheets
-* upload the csv to google Drive
+* Upload the csv to google Drive
 * Open the csv in Google Drive with Google sheets or
 * Create a new google Sheets file